mdmohsanul/Frontend/React/React-Concepts/src/Topics/CodeSplitting/codesplitting.md

 Preload critical chunks when you know they’ll be needed soon (e.g., link rel="preload").
 Monitor and analyze bundles with tools like Webpack Bundle Analyzer.

+React Suspense lets you pause rendering of a component until some asynchronous operation like lazy loading or data fetching is done.
+During that time, React shows a fallback UI (like a loader).
+It simplifies handling async rendering and improves user experience.